Explore the latest updates from ATAIX and the blockchain industry

 The Noah Project, started in 2016, is a cryptocurrency platform focused primarily on enhancing the Japan-Philippines trade and market.

 Thе Nоаh Prоjесt аіmѕ tо facilitate ѕосіаl іnnоvаtіоn for ѕоlving global есоnоmіс problems with the help of thе blосkсhаіn technology and mаkе mаnаgіng оnе’ѕ fіnаnсеs easier, fаѕtеr, сhеареr аnd more іmроrtаntlу, ѕаfеr.
+Find out more about the Noah Project here.

 Join ATAIX now to begin trading with Noah or any of the other coins we have listed on our site.
 Follow our updates closely to be among the first to know when we list more coins in the future or to be notified of any other important changes we make.